ocsigen/ts2ocaml/docs/js_of_ocaml.md

 Turn on subtyping features.

 You can use `--subtyping=foo,bar` to turn on multiple features.
+Also, use `--subtyping=off` to explicitly disable subtyping features.

 ### Feature: `tag`